Skip to content

 }

-On the first test case, this stimulus is overwritten by the value from the
+The pre-run task will reset the stimulus to 42 before each test.
+On the first test case, this stimulus is overwritten by the value from the test vector, but in the second case, Noop tells the runner to skip injection.

-Diagnostic output¶
+Diagnostic output

 Consider the following example: